 Princeton Avenue Improvements

 Thank you for your interest in the Princeton Avenue Improvement project.
 The project is the most anticipated capital project in Moorpark and is a top priority for the City Council and City staff.
-We are now nearing the finish line and expect to begin construction in Fall 2021!
-If you have any questions about the project, please contact Daniel Kim, City Engineer, at (805) 517-6255.
+The City put the project out for construction bids in December 2021, and we will be awarding a construction contract and breaking down early in 2022!
+If you have any questions about the project, please contact Daniel Kim, Public Works Director/City Engineer, at (805) 517-6255.

 Once completed, Princeton Avenue will still have one vehicle lane in each direction but will feature wider lanes, a straightened alignment, left-turn lanes, bike lanes, and a sidewalk on the south side.
 To make space for the street improvements, a large retaining wall will be constructed on the north side of the street to hold back the slope.

-Here is the tentative timeline toward breaking ground on the project in late 2021:
+Here is the tentative timeline toward breaking ground on the project in early 2022:

 Where Have We Been?